 An auxiliary nozzle from an auxiliary chamber (Reservoir) is located at one end of the by-pass.
 The other end of this nozzle opens up near the throttle valve.

-Because of lower velocity of air at the time of starting or slow speed of the engine, the suction produced at the venturi is quite insufficient to operate the main and the auxiliary jet in a nozzle.
+Because of the lower velocity of air at the time of starting or the slow speed of the engine, the suction produced at the venturi is quite insufficient to operate the main and the auxiliary jet in a nozzle.

-To improve the velocity of air, the throttle valve is closed to such an extent that there is only a small contracted passage is provided near the end of by-pass.
+To improve the velocity of air, the throttle valve is closed to such an extent that there is only a small contracted passage is provided near the end of the by-pass.

-By this, the velocity of air, passing through the region increases, producing the high suction.
+By this, the velocity of air, passing through the region increases, producing high suction.
 This operates the nozzle at the auxiliary chamber and the air-fuel mixture supplied through the holes.

 There is starting and slow running device is fitted in the reservoir (Auxiliary Chamber).